codefox-inc/sparkn-contracts/README.md

   - Proxy.sol

 ## Out of Scope
-All the files except the files in the above Scope.
+Any file except for the files in above Scope.

 ## Contracts
 The contracts in this repository are used as escrow of SPARKN users' assets on chain.